corbanb/osx-developer-setup/README.md

 # Developer Setups
 This is currently a repo for storing setups to developer machines.
 Right now it works well for OSX Node.js developers.
 Below you will find a roadmap on future updates.
 I am sure these will require other commiters to assist in perferred setups but will act as a guide to start.

-The thought is to allow this script to run as best if can without any other software needing to be installed first.
+The thought is to allow this script to run as best it can without any other software needing to be installed first.
 This was why I started with shell as the language.
+Hope to spend more time with this in 2018.
+Looking for others to help.
+Thanks!

 ## BETA Setup